-“Caterpillar and Finning explained the system to us very well before we put it on, and the support has been there for our guys to run it,” says Dave Hoffman, vice president of operations for Citadel.
+“Caterpillar explained the system to us very well before we put it on, and the support has been there for our guys to run it,” says Dave Hoffman, vice president of operations for Citadel.
 “We’ve worked together to help Caterpillar test other products in the past, and they always back it up and make it so easy there is very little risk for us.”

 Little risk — but plenty of reward.
 After more than two years using Smart EMS on one of its Canadian land drilling rigs, Citadel is seeing big benefits in fuel consumption, engine runtime and gas substitution.

 Saving fuel, saving money